t-kupp/chas-radioplayer/README.md

 1. What is OWASP and what is its primary mission as described in the article?

-1. Explain the concept of "Injection" as outlined in the OWASP Top 10.
+1. Explain the concept of "Injection".
 Provide an example of how an injection attack could compromise a web application's security.

 1. Explain two strategies to prevent Broken Authentication vulnerabilities.